jAndreas/BarFoos/README.markdown

 The basic idea here is, that you break down your website into lots of small areas.
 Each area is represented through a BarFoos module.
-The module now only cares about its own tasks and has no idea about the web application as a hole.
+The module now only cares about its own tasks and has no idea about the web application as a whole.
 Communication only happens through the Sandbox via a mediator and event types.
 That technique also enables you to work simultaneously on different areas (modules) with several people.
 There is no tightly coupled relationship between modules.
 That guarantees any change that was made in